Tilted Filter

 See where I am going?
 Well.
 I think our minds works in a similar way.

-I know this may be a simplistic view of describing change but life for me is simple and I do feel we tend to consume far too much 'mind pollution' and become too analytical of things in this so called modern world to the point that our mental health becomes contaminated to.
+I know this may be a simplistic view of describing change but life for me is simple and I do feel we tend to consume far too much 'mind pollution' and become over analytical of things in this so called modern world, to the point that our mental health becomes contaminated to.

 Anyway.
 Cancer.
 My filter was tilted the day I was diagnosed with cancer.
 In fact, my filter began vibrating so much I thought the San Fransisco earthquake had arrived!
 The very word 'cancer' or to some 'the big C' ( I hate that) sends shock waves throughout your system, like a mental tsunami.
 It was at this point that i started to view people in a completely new light.
-My old filter system or my my old social life took a hit.
-All of a sudden I began mixing with people I hade never been acquainted with in my day to day 'filtered' life and may I add, never have had the pleasure of meeting had it not been for cancer.
+My old filter system or my old social life took a hit.
+All of a sudden I started to mix with people I had never, ever been acquainted with before and may I add, never had the pleasure of meeting, had it not been for cancer.
+It does have its advantages.

 Not sure about you, but I hate the word class, it is one of those words like jealousy and religion that is the scourge of the human race causing all sorts of divisions but unfortunately this world so far is built on class divisions and no matter how hard we try to be as open with our values we still fall into the class trap.